oehf/ipf/platform-camel/ihe/xds/src/site/markdown/rmu-itiX1.md

 #### Producer

-The endpoint URI format of `ch-xcmu` component producers is:
+The endpoint URI format of `rmu-itiX1` component producers is:

 ```
-ch-xcmu://hostname:port/path/to/service[?parameters]
+rmu-itiX1://hostname:port/path/to/service[?parameters]
 ```

 where *hostname* is either an IP address or a domain name, *port* is a port number, and *path/to/service*